CosimoTiger/plugin-utilities/README.md

 ## Planned features
 - Updating to Java 9 would bring the ifPresentOrElse(Consumer<T>, Runnable) method
 - A glow manager that can show glow and color selectively (packets are sent only to selected players), including entities
+- Utility for making games, such as dividing a minigame into GamePhases